kartonfarkas/api_docs/source/suite/emails/querying_delivery.rst

 Querying Delivery Status
 ========================

-Returns the delivery status of an email.
+Returns the delivery status of an email campaign.

 Endpoint
 --------